wutdahack1337/cp/Path of Problem Solving/note.md

 ## Step 5.
 If not AC
 Reread the problem statement.
 Write stress-test.
-If no countertest was found: Reread the problem statement.
-Did you understand the problem correctly?
-Is your stupid solution definitely stupid?
+If no countertest was found: Is your stupid solution definitely stupid?

 ## Step 6.
 Get AC
 Get AC.
 Celebrate.